aleksandarbatin/renault-t/README.md

 npm install

 ```
 All files used for building project are in /assets folder.
 You can see there that I'm using SASS for preprocesing CSS.
-Inside SASS folder see readme file for explanation of logic that i used for structuring files and css naming convention.
+Inside SASS folder see readme file for explanation of logic that I used for css naming convention and files structure.

 ## Running the project